ualibweb/ua-folio-docs/docs/mod-calendar-2.0-changes/api/README.md

 ### Incorrect Legacy Behavior Trimming at Boundaries

-With the new API, data is returned for every day in the calendar, regardless of if it is open.
-Previously, only dates from the first opening through the last opening were returned.
+With the new API, when explicit start and end dates are not provided, data is returned for every day in available calendars, regardless of if it is open.
+Previously, the returned range would only cover the span of _open_ days within the calendar -- this new way is more consistent with the expectations of this endpoint.

 For example, if a calendar went from `2021-05-01` to `2021-05-07` but only had openings on `2021-05-02` and `2021-05-06`, the legacy API would only return information for dates `2021-05-02` through `2021-05-06`.
 The new API covers the entire range.
-In reality, this is not a significant change as most, if not all, calls to this endpoint use `startDate` and/or `endDate` parameters which override this behavior.
+In reality, this is not a significant change as most, if not all, calls to this endpoint use `startDate` and/or `endDate` parameters which provide this behavior by default.

 ### Legacy not Deduplicating Times Opened by Multiple Calendars